President Biden to deliver address at UN General Assembly

 Biden arrived in New York on Monday and he, along with first lady Jill Biden, made their meeting rounds.

-One stop included the Clinton Global Annual Initative meeting, where the he was awarded the 2024 Global Citizen Award by former President Bill Clinton.
+One stop included the Clinton Global Annual Initiative meeting, where the he was awarded the 2024 Global Citizen Award by former President Bill Clinton.

 Biden is expected to discuss the United States' role in ongoing conflicts across the world in his address.

-140 other world leaders and dignataries are expected to be in attendance for the speech.
+Roughly 140 other world leaders and dignitaries are expected to be in attendance for the speech.

 The entirety of Midtown East in Manhattan is expected to be snarled as numerous streets have been closed in anticipation of the week-long session.